jobrouter/php-rest-client/README.md

 You'll receive an object the implements Psr\Http\Message\ResponseInterface and can use the methods of this object to query the status code or the body content.

-If an error occurs, e.g. a route or the passed data is not correct, you'll get a HttpException.
+If an error occurs, e.g. a resource or the passed data is not correct, you'll get a HttpException.

 ### Post a dataset to a JobData table